SteveBoyd/vscode-add-new-file/README.md

 # Add New File
-VSCode extensions to add file with shortcut
+VSCode extension to enable adding new files with template based on file type.

+Inspired by Visual Studio extension [AddAnyFile](https://github.com/madskristensen/AddAnyFile)